 Opioids are a class of drugs that have pain-relieving properties.
-Opioids are highly euphoric, and hence often sold as “street drugs” — the most common being heroin.
+Opioids are highly euphoric and often sold as “street drugs” — the most common heroin.

 However, many people are introduced to the feeling of opioids through prescription medications.
-These medications (commonly codeine, hydrocodone, and morphine) are given to people after surgeries, for chronic pain, or even for sore throats.
+These medications (commonly codeine, hydrocodone, and morphine) are given to people after surgeries, chronic pain, or even sore throats.

 They work very well for this as the brain has natural opioid receptors.
-When opioids are introduced into your system, they act on these receptors in order to block feelings of pain.
+When opioids are introduced into your system, they act on these receptors to block feelings of pain.